Froduald Karamira

 Froduald Karamira (14 August 1947 – 24 April 1998) was a Rwandan politician who was found guilty of crimes in organising the implementation of the 1994 Rwandan genocide.
-He was sentenced to death by a Rwandan court and was one of the last 22 individuals executed by Rwanda.
+He was sentenced to death by a Rwandan court and was one of the last 22 individuals executed by Rwanda, in April 1998.
+He was born to an ethnic Tutsi family, but "converted" to a Hutu as an adult.

 Political career

-Karamira was born in Mushubati, Gitamara, Rwanda into a Tutsi family.
-As an adult, Karamira was accepted as a Hutu by following certain Rwandan traditions that allow "conversions" from one group to the other.
+Karamira was born in Mushubati, Gitarama, Rwanda into a Tutsi family.
+By following a Rwandan tradition, he became a Hutu.
+After his conversion, he gained in importance both politically and economically, owning several buildings in Kigali.

 Karamira became Second Vice President of the MDR party and was a leader in the extremist wing of the party, nicknamed "Hutu Power".

 After the murder of Burundian president Melchior Ndadaye on 21 October 1993, Karamira gave a public speech during which he coined the concept of "Hutu Power".
 He called on Hutus "to rise [and] take the necessary measures", and to "look within ourselves for the enemy which is amongst us".

 Rwandan genocide

 On 8 April 1994, after the death of Hutu President Juvénal Habyarimana when his plane was shot down, Karamira participated in the creation of the interim government.
-During the genocide, Karamira gave daily speeches that were broadcast on the Mille Collines radio station.
+During the genocide, Karamira gave daily propaganda speeches that were broadcast on the Mille Collines radio station.
 After the Tutsi Rwandan Patriotic Front defeated the government in July 1994 and the genocide ended, Karamira disappeared from Rwanda.
 He was indicted by the government of Rwanda for genocide, murder, conspiracy, and non-assistance to people in danger.